open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Regions are rendered on top of the root mixed stream. "id" is the identifier for each video layout region.

-The size of a region is specified relative to the size of the root mixed stream using the "width" and "height" attribute.
+The size of a region is specified relative to the size of the root mixed stream using the "width" and "height" attributes.

 Regions are located on the root window based on the value of the position attributes "top" and "left".
 These attributes define the position of the top left corner of the region as an offset from the top left corner of the root mixed stream, which is a percent of the vertical or horizontal dimension of the root mixed stream.

 ### 3.5.2 Enable SIP connectivity {#Conferencesection3_5_2}
 The MCU server supports connection from SIP clients.
 Before setting up SIP connectivity for rooms, make sure SIP server (like Kamailio) and related SIP user accounts are available.
-The SIP setting can be enabled through SDK or management console.
-On the console page, find the room that needs interacting with SIP clients and click the related "Room Detail" field.
+The SIP settings can be enabled through SDK or management console.
+On the console page, find the room that needs interaction with SIP clients and click the related "Room Detail" field.
 Then find the SIP setting fields in sub-section "sip".

-The meanings of each fields are listed below:
+The meaning of each field is listed below:

         sipServer: The SIP server's hostname or IP address.
         username: The user name registered in the above SIP server.